-Newborn feeding schedule (From birth to 2 weeks): Amounts, food chart and more
+Newborn feeding schedule (From birth to 2 weeks): Amounts & food chart

 When you bring your new baby home, there are lots of changes to adjust to, and it can be a bit overwhelming as you learn new routines and set up schedules.
-One important thing to know is that the feeding schedule for a newborn can change quite a bit and might take some time to settle into a consistent pattern.
+One important thing to know is that the feeding schedule for a newborn can change quite a bit and will likely take some time to settle into a consistent pattern — that's normal!

 How you choose to feed your baby, whether it's through nursing or using formula, will influence the feeding schedule.
 Additionally, every baby has their own unique needs.
 It's recommended that you only give your baby breastmilk or formula during this time and avoid offering any other foods or drinks.